stanislaw/cantango_editor/README.md

 Cantango Editor is a Rails mountable Engine providing web-interface for editing [CanTango](https://github.com/kristianmandrup/cantango) gem's permissions for any Rails 3 app.

+## What it does

-It is no more than a nice-looking wrapper interface which is used for editing permissions stored in special yaml file.
+It is no more than a nice-looking wrapper interface which is used for editing permissions stored in special yaml file: be default it is a config/permissions.yml.
+See "Yaml Permissions store" section on [Permissions](https://github.com/kristianmandrup/cantango/wiki/Permissions) for more details.

 ## Installiation